gkapfham/virtualmutationanalysis/README.md

 threats to the validity of the experimental results presented in the AST 2016 paper, the R package comes with a test suite for all of these functions.

-You are invited to use this repository

-If you find this example useful, could I trouble you to star this repository and then acknowledge it in your own research efforts?
-If you would like to learn more about my research program, then you can checkout my [gkapfham/research-bibliography](https://github.com/gkapfham/research-bibliography).
+You are invited to use this repository to replicate the experimental results presented in the AST 2016 paper.
+In addition, you can use the provide data and functions to conduct new analyses and experiments.
+If you find this replication package useful, could I trouble you to star this repository and then acknowledge it in your own research efforts?
+If you would like to learn more about my research program and cite the AST 2016 paper, then you can view my [gkapfham/research-bibliography](https://github.com/gkapfham/research-bibliography).

 Here is a reference for the paper: